-In order to prepare the Japanese rice, please follow these instructions (How to wash rice + cooking tips).
+To prepare the Japanese rice, please follow these instructions (How to wash rice + cooking tips).
 In this way, the rice will lose the starch in excess and will become very sticky, as it should be.

 When it comes to vegetables, our primary choice would be Green beans in sesame sauce (Gomaae), because it fits perfectly as a side dish!
-The gomaae is served room temperature and actually refers to the way the vegetables are prepared with a delicious sesame dressing, so other vegetables are perfect for it too.
+The gomaae is served at room temperature and refers to the way the vegetables are prepared with a delicious sesame dressing, so other vegetables are perfect for it too.
 Japanese spinach would be one of the most popular ones.
 Alternatively, you can cook several vegetables or green beans with a different sauce.

 More Japanese recipes

-Making teriyaki salmon with rice and vegetables is a delicious choice for your meal but if you want to explore more dishes of the Japanese cuisine, take a look at this super simple Onigiri recipe, one of the most classic Japanese dishes!
+Making teriyaki salmon with rice and vegetables is a delicious choice for your meal but if you want to explore more dishes of Japanese cuisine, take a look at this super simple Onigiri recipe, one of the most classic Japanese dishes!
 You can make them plain or, for example, filled with fish, such as salmon or tuna.
 Their taste will bring you instantly to Japan.